atharv1909/Trinetra-AI/README.md

 Backend runs at: `http://localhost:8000`
 Interactive API docs at: `http://localhost:8000/docs`

+### Hosted Version (Eye 2 disabled)

+The live API is already deployed at `https://trinetra-ai-hhl2.onrender.com`.
+No setup needed.
+Use the Swagger UI at `/docs` to scan URLs directly.

+> First request after inactivity may take 30-50 seconds — Render free tier spins down after 15 minutes of no traffic.

 ### Chrome Extension Setup

 1. Open Chrome and go to `chrome://extensions/`
-2. Enable **Developer mode** using the toggle in the top right
+2. Enable **Developer mode** (toggle top right)
 3. Click **Load unpacked**
 4. Select the `extension/` folder from the project

-The Trinetra icon appears in your Chrome toolbar.
-With the backend running, every page you visit is scanned automatically.
+The extension calls the live Render API by default.
+With the backend running locally you can switch the `API_BASE` in `extension/background.js` to `http://localhost:8000` for full Eye 2 support.

 ---